+The CDM is currently undergoing revision as a result of the mandatory CCSDS five-year review, but it is premature to provide details.

 POINTING REQUEST MESSAGE

 The PRM (reference [14]) provides a common and standardized format for the exchange of pointing requests between the requestor and spacecraft owner/operators.
 These pointing requests allow the analysis and execution of changes to the spacecraft attitude or to the orientation of an articulated spacecraft component.
 The analysis may include operational constraint checks in detail because of the fact that the requestors may not necessarily know the spacecraft attitude.
 The requestors desire to point the spacecraft and describe their needs through a PRM.
 Processing of the PRM taking into account the trajectory, attitude, and desired target will determine whether or not the pointing is feasible.